JanKleprlik/Alloy_Smart_Home/README.md

 	https://www.netsuite.com/portal/resource/articles/inventory-management/warehouse-automation.shtml
 	https://www.selecthub.com/warehouse-management/building-automated-warehouse-system/

-# documentaion
+## Documentaion

 I have decided to do the smart home version in alloy.
+The solution is inspired by "smart home" from google.
+It must be said that this model of smart home is very simple and some details were ommited for brevity as compared to the google inspiration.

-The solution is heavily inspired by "smart home" from google.
-Devices ihnerit from abstract base `Device` and each device contains given set of traits.
-Those devices are then assigned to rooms.
-Everything is identified by an unique ID.
+There is one `Home` which consists of `Room`s.
+Devices ihnerit from an abstract base `Device` and are further divided into indoor and outdoor devices for simpler definition of concrete devices such as `Lawnmover` or `Lock` .
+Concrete devices contains specific set of traits such as `roomsToClean` for a `Vacuum`.
+Indoor devices are assigned room and outdoor devices are assigned to a home.

+Each device must have a sensor to trigger its functioanlity.
+Such sensor can be a `ManualDetector` which represents remote control which accepts input from user for example.
+I have decided not to use single hub, which would mediate inputs from sensors to devices but rather a complex network of individual devices which communicate directly with corresponding sensors.
+I find such hub as unnecessary bottleneck.

+Chcecks and predicates are inspired by lecture and [alloy tutorial](http://alloytools.org/tutorials/online/frame-FS-6.html) where original and new states are used.
+I used suffix *N* to represent new states.